exposit/pythia-oracle/README.md

 Note: the system expects a quicksave folder to be present and it's a good idea to have one.

-Quite a lot of the program's data is saved in plain text (in json format); make a backup and then open up some save game files and see what's in there.
+Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
 You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').

 MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
 It takes two seconds to right click on your save folder and 'compress' or 'save as zip'.